Exeter, New Hampshire: 1638 settlement

 On April 3, 1638, John Wheelwright, a clergyman exiled from the Puritan theocracy Massachusetts Bay Colony, purchased the land from Wehanownowit, the sagamore.
 Wheelwright took with him about 175 individuals to found a town he named after Exeter in Devon, England.
 Local government was linked with Massachusetts until New Hampshire became a separate colony in 1679, and counties were introduced in 1769.

 One of the four original townships in the province, Exeter originally included Newmarket, Newfields, Brentwood, Epping, and Fremont.
 On July 4, 1639, 35 freemen of Exeter signed the Exeter Combination, a document written by Wheelwright to establish their own government.
 The settlers hunted, planted and fished, raised cattle and swine, or made shakes (shingles) and barrel staves.

 Thomas Wilson established the town's first grist mill on the eastern side of the island in the lower falls.
 This mill was established within the first season of settling in Exeter, and his son Humphrey assumed control of the mill in 1643, when Thomas died.

+Exeter escaped major damage during King Philip's War from 1675-1676.
+However, the town maintained a militia of 60 men and despite that, a Mr. John Robinson was killed by Indians.
+In 1683, Hampton Councilman Edward Gove staged his rebellion in Exeter.
+He was arrested and became the only New Hampshire resident to be sentenced to be hanged, drawn, and quartered.
+During King William's War, the Lamprey River Massacre occurred while Epping was a part of Exeter.